greysneakthief/sherlock-solves/Case_2025-09-10_SalineBreeze-1.md

 	- Your manager has just informed you that, due to recent budget cuts, you'll need to take on additional responsibilities in threat analysis.
 As a junior threat intelligence analyst at a cybersecurity firm, you're now tasked with investigating a cyber espionage campaign linked to a group known as Salt Typhoon.
 Apparently, defending against sophisticated Nation-State cyber threats is now a "do more with less" kind of game.
 Your Task: Conduct comprehensive research on Salt Typhoon, focusing on their tactics, techniques, and procedures.
 Utilize the MITRE ATT&CK framework to map out their activities and provide actionable insights.
 Your findings could play a pivotal role in fortifying our defenses against this adversary.
 Dive deep into the data and show that even with a shoestring budget, you can outsmart the cyber baddies.
 - Scope & boundaries (systems, artifacts, timeframe).
 	- OSINT Collection bay-beeeeee.
+		- Involves a number of Threat Intel websites.
+		- No active malware review, thank goodness.
 - Known IOCs / leads.
 	- Start with MITRE and move from there!